alpm_types/

 190/// The `OpenPGPv4Fingerprint` type wraps a `String` representing an [OpenPGP v4 fingerprint],

-191/// ensuring that it consists of exactly 40 uppercase hexadecimal characters.
+191/// ensuring that it consists of 40 uppercase hexadecimal characters with optional whitespace

-197/// This type supports constructing from both uppercase and lowercase hexadecimal characters but
+198/// - This type supports constructing from both uppercase and lowercase hexadecimal characters, with

-198/// guarantees to return the fingerprint in uppercase.
+199/// and without whitespace separators, but guarantees to return the fingerprint in uppercase and

 201///